-In your first year of the program, you’ll take KP601: Seminar in Physical Activity and Health I; KP620: Statistical Reasoning and Advanced Experimental Analysis; and KP622: Advanced Research Design in Human Movement, Health and Development.
-In your second year, you’ll take KP611: Seminar in Physical Activity and Health.
+In your first year of the program, you’ll take KP601: Seminar in Kinesiology I; KP620: Statistical Reasoning and Advanced Experimental Analysis; and KP622: Advanced Research Design in Human Movement, Health and Development.
+In your second year, you’ll take KP611: Seminar in Kinesiology II.

 You’ll also choose two elective courses, depending on your interests and the focus of your research.